Graciekroos/SNPcalling_2022/README.md

 cp ../stoneflygenomeassemblyv1.fasta* ./
 ```

 BWA and samtools were then used to align each of read 1 and read 2 for every sample to the reference stonefly genome using a loop command.
-One example command below; all commands can be found in align.sh.
+All commands can be found in align.sh.

 ```
 module load SAMtools